 - 8. The Contractor shall perform all sampling and testing required by the specification (City and Contractor requirements).
 All costs shall be borne by Contractor or Developer. - 9.
 If City funding from any source is used, embankment will be paid at the plan quantity.
 Where payment for embankment is not to be included in the payment for the excavation, and is to be paid for on a cubic yard basis for the item of embankment, the plan quantities to be paid for will be calculated by the method of average end areas unless the Engineer determines that another method of calculation will provide a more accurate result.
 The measurement will include only material actually placed above the original ground line, within the lines and grades indicated in the Plans or directed by the Engineer.
 The length used in the computations will be the station-to-station length actually constructed.
-The original ground line used in the computations will be made for subsidence of material below the surface of the original ground.
+The original ground line used in the computations will be as determined prior to placing of embankment and no allowance will be made for subsidence of material below the surface of the original ground.